Montreal Bars & Nightlife

 1243 Rue Metcalfe, Downtown

-A throwback in the best way possible, Dominion Square Tavern turns out all the classic cocktails, topped-up with a range of homemade tonics.
+A throwback in the best way possible, Dominion Square Tavern turns out all the classic cocktails topped up with a range of homemade tonics.
 The tavern space is pure old-school nostalgia—dating back to 1927—with wood-beamed ceilings, tile floors, and plenty of decorative flourishes like leather stools, chandelier lighting, and mirrored walls.
-While the classic bar food is good, it’s the drinks that take center-stage: mint julep, Tom Collins, or a royal gin fizz—mixed to perfection by bartenders who really know what they’re doing.
+While the classic bar food is good, it’s the drinks that take center stage: mint julep, Tom Collins, or a royal gin fizz—mixed to perfection by bartenders who really know what they’re doing.

 115 Av.
 Laurier W., Mile End

 Montreal excels in the casual watering holes and restaurants department—this is the city of unfussy and dressed-down socializing, where the focus is on the produce, not the people.
 Henrietta is a pared-back bar with white tile walls and cozy round tables for close conversation; the wine list is extensive and leans heavily on European producers.
-The food menu features dishes perfectly suited to a few glasses of wine—manchego popcorn, grilled cheese, and oysters—the kind of food that goes down easy and shares well amongst friends.
+The food menu features dishes perfectly suited to a few glasses of wine—manchego popcorn, grilled cheese, and oysters—the kind of food that goes down easy and shares well among friends.